nothing2obvi/pixelfin/README.md

 ### Clean, Actionable Galleries
 - Summary table at the top showing missing/low-resolution types; click an item’s title to jump directly to it
 - Each library item displayed with its available images
+    - Each item’s title links directly to its Jellyfin page for quick editing
+    - Left column: Primary, Thumb, ClearArt, Menu
+    - Right column: Backdrop, Banner, Box, BoxRear, Disc, Logo
+    - Image type and resolution labels under each image
     - Missing images highlighted with red placeholders
     - Low-resolution images flagged with red captions
+    - Missing or low-resolution image types clearly listed in red on the bottom left
+    - “Scroll to top” links for easy navigation
     - Clickable images with a lightbox viewer (Prev / Next / Close)

-### Smart Image Details
-- Each item’s title links directly to its Jellyfin page for quick editing
-- Image type and resolution shown beneath every image (e.g. *Backdrop 1920×1080*)
-- Missing or low-resolution image types clearly listed in red so you never miss them

 ### Custom ZIP Exports
-- Bundle selected images into a downloadable archive
+- Bundle selected images into a downloadable ZIP archive
-- Choose exactly which image types to include
 - Override filenames so images are saved under your preferred naming scheme
 - Perfect for exporting, reorganizing, or sharing artwork outside Jellyfin